hareko/php-application-packer/README.md

 The source files of relevant file type are minified by removing the comments, whitespaces and linebreaks.
 The *\*htm\** files are checked for the *style* and *script* tags which content is minified too.
 The files (except *xml*) are checked also for the *php* tags to pack their content.

-NB!
-Don't use the "one-line" comments (//) in the embedded PHP code inside the script tags.

 ### Obfuscating ###